An epic two week road trip itinerary for the North and South Islands

 But – if this is your once in a lifetime trip to New Zealand, strap in for an epic road trip and you can see most of the top sights across the country.

-As a New Zealander, I’ve had the luxury of spending much more than just 14 days exploring the country.
+I’ve had the luxury of spending much more than just 14 days exploring the country.
 If I had to pack it all into 2 weeks though, these are the stops I would make along the way.

 This post has some affiliate links, which means if you purchase something through them, I may earn a small commission — at no extra cost to you!
 Thanks for your support.